Who We Are

 The National Farmers Organization is committed to the collective bargaining concept authorized for farmers and ranchers by the Capper-Volstead Act of 1922.
 The American family farm or ranch is the most efficient food producing unit in the world.

-The American family farm or ranch is a basic source of support for our social, religious and political traditions in the rural communities throughout our country.
+The American family farm or ranch is a basic source of support for our social, religious, and political traditions in the rural communities throughout our country.
 We call upon all farmers and ranchers to join in the advancement of our bargaining program as an honorable action in pursuit of an acceptable farm economy.

 National Farmers Organization believes farmers should receive prices that are equal to 100 percent of parity.